u0-blip/my-beautiful-todo/README.md

 - **Task Management**: Create, edit, and delete tasks with size and urgency levels
 - **Weekly Tasks**: Track recurring tasks that need to be completed multiple times per week
 - **Progress Tracking**: Visual progress bars and completion indicators for weekly goals
+- **Completion Instances**: Each weekly task completion creates a separate task item for detailed tracking
+- **Auto-Hide Completed Tasks**: Completed tasks automatically hide after 24 hours to keep your list clean
+- **Completed Tasks Archive**: "See All Completed Tasks" button to view your full completion history
 - **Tag System**: Organize tasks with custom tags
 - **Comments**: Add comments to tasks for additional context
 - **Dark Mode**: Beautiful dark and light theme support